thomsonreuters/TR-DataChallenge2/README.md

 Hand-labelling is not allowed on the testing dataset<br>
 Competition Timeline.
 Start Date: Sep-18-2018.
 End Date: Sep-23-2018 11:59 PM CST. <br>
 You agree to only use our provided training dataset for model building.
 Using other sources is prohibited.<br>
-Thomson Reuter reserves the right of final decision on the interpretation of these Terms and Conditions. <br>
+Thomson Reuters reserves the right of final decision on the interpretation of these Terms and Conditions. <br>